-Alok Nath files defamation case against Vinta Nand
+Alok Nath files defamation case against Vinta Nanda

 Earlier this week, Vinta Nanda, the creator of 90s show Tara, shared a shattering account of rape, which happened nearly two decades ago.
 The alleged rapist was a 'sanskaari' actor, she wrote in her lengthy Facebook post, whom social media has identified as Alok Nath.

-Television and film actor Alok Nath who was accused of rape after writer Vinta Nanda shared her harrowing story on Facebook , several women who have worked with the 'sanskari baap' have alleged about his behaviour in public.
+Television and film actor Alok Nath who was accused of rape after writer Vinta Nanda shared her harrowing story on Facebook, several women who have worked with the 'sanskari baap' have alleged about his behaviour in public.

 Also Read | Mumbai: Shiv Sena MLA escapes unhurt in attack, 2 party workers injured